 In Halt mode, all the device clocks, including the System Clock, Main Clock, and Slow Clock, are disabled.
-The DHC and DMC bits in the PMMCR register must be set before entering this mode.
-The high-frequency oscillator and PLL are off.
+The highfrequency oscillator and PLL are turned off.
 The low-frequency oscillator continues to operate, however its circuitry is optimized to guarantee lowest possible power consumption.
 This mode allows the device to reach the absolute minimum power consumption without losing its state (memory, registers, etc.).
-Halt mode can only be entered from Active mode.